Strategies for safe and effective workouts in hot weather.

 Here are key factors that influence your body's ability to handle heat and some practical tips for a safe workout.

-Understanding the physiological impact of exercising in hot weather
+Understanding the physiological impact of exercising in hot weather.

 In high temperatures or humidity, sweat doesn't evaporate quickly, escalating your body temperature and risking harm to vital organs.